aspnetzero/documents/doc/Development-Guide-Core.md

     "WebSiteRootAddress": "http://{TENANCY_NAME}.mydomain.com/"

-Thus, AspNet Zero can automatically detect current tenant from URLs.
+Thus, ASP.NET Zero can automatically detect current tenant from URLs.
 If you configure it as above, you should also redirect all subdomains to your application.
 To do that;